Learning Task Priorities from Demonstrations: Learning operational and configuration space constraints simultaneously

-The presented experimental results (Figures \ref{fig:endEffectorPosShaking}-\ref{fig:ShoulderJointTPGMM}) were obtained in the Gazebo simulator.
-The skill was also reproduced in the real robot (Figure \ref{fig:shakingCOMAN}).
-We generated several demonstrations solving the inverse kinematics (for the operational space part of the movement) and using sinusoidal references for both shoulder joints (shaking movement)\footnote{Alternatively, kinesthetic teaching or optical tracking of movements from humans could be used.}.
-Simulated initial bottle pose, end-effector positions and orientations, as well as the joint angles of both kinematic chains, were recorded.
-In this experiment we consider the initial pose of the bottle, i.e., we assume that the grasp is successful and therefore the bottle pose does not affect the movement after the grasp.
-We collected 10 demonstrations of the skill, each of them with different initial poses of the bottle and a duration of approximately 13 seconds.
+The experiment was conducted in the Gazebo simulator, and the skill was reproduced in the real robot (Figure \ref{fig:shakingCOMAN}).
+The demonstrations were generated by solving inverse kinematics in Gazebo, for the operational space part of the movement, and using sinusoidal references to control the shoulder joints for the shaking part\footnote{Alternatively, kinesthetic teaching or optical tracking of movements from humans could be used.}.
+Here, we make the assumption that the demonstrated grasp is always successful and the object will move together with the end-effectors after it is grasped.
+Hence, the pose of the bottle that is considered in this experiment is the one at the beginning of each demonstration.
+We also assume that the grasping points on the bottle are the same in all demonstrations.
+We collected 10 demonstrations of the skill, each of them with different initial bottle poses and a duration of approximately 13 seconds.
+In each demonstration, we recorded both the joint angles and the end-effector poses with respect to the initial bottle frame.
 Temporal alignment of the demonstrations was achieved using Dynamic Time Warping \cite{Chiu04}.
-We used a TP-GMM with $K=10$ components, chosen empirically.
-For this problem we considered $P=2$ projection operators.
-The first operator is a concatenation of \eqref{eq:JacTP4}, \eqref{eq:JacTP5}, parameterized with the initial pose of the bottle $ \{\mb{p}^{(1)}_t \!\!, \mb{R}^{(1)}_t \!\!, \mb{\epsilon}^{(1)}_t\} $, The second projection operator is the canonical one, $\mb{A}^{(2)}_t = \mb{I}, \> \mb{b}^{(2)}_t = \mb{0}$.
-Subscripts $ L $ and $ R $ denote left and right end-effectors.
+We used a TP-GMM with $K=10$ components, with $P=2$ projection operators ($K$ and $P$ chosen empirically).
+The first operator is a concatenation of \eqref{eq:JacTP4}, required for considering end-effector positions, and \eqref{eq:JacTP5}, for orientations, parameterized with the bottle pose $ \{\mb{p}^{(1)}_t \!\!, \mb{R}^{(1)}_t \!\!, \mb{\epsilon}^{(1)}_t\} $, For these task parameters, training datapoints are concatenations of both end-effector poses from the perspective of the bottle frame, i.e.